Miretz/miretz.github.io/_posts/2018-02-11-why-companies-need-text-mining.markdown

 Many business processes are based on correct classification of the incomming documents.
 The employee must first identify and categorize the document before he can decide what to do with it.
 With the advent of machine learning, classification of documents became available and much more reliable.
 The pool of open source and commercial text classification tools is still growing and more advanced techniques based on [deep learning](https://en.wikipedia.org/wiki/Deep_learning) are accessible and abstracted in high level machine learning frameworks.

-In text classification the data preparation is as important as training the machine learning model.
+The data preparation steps are as important as training the machine learning classifier itself.

 There are various preprocessing steps used in text classification:
 - [stemming](https://en.wikipedia.org/wiki/Stemming)